-- not infringe on our comforts; and
+- to infringe on our comforts.

-We know in business and other areas of life, the greater the risk, the greater the reward.
-This is a theme of the Sermon on the Mount, where the Lord promises He is paying attention to our thoughts, our intents and our actions.
+We know in business and in other areas of life, the greater the risk, the greater the reward.
+This is a theme of the Sermon on the Mount, where the Lord promises He is paying attention to our thoughts, our intents, and our actions.

 Nelson is the generic Evangelical baby-boomer.
 Born in 1946, raised in the C&MA, he attended Urbana ’67 in college.
 He holds an MS degree in Chemical Engineering and worked in R&D positions in American industry for 33 years.
 Nelson is an inventor with formal training in methods of creative problem-solving.
 He was a founding elder at Walnut Hill Community Church in Bethel, CT (1982) and served in many leadership capacities of what is now one of the largest Evangelical churches in New England.
 In 1998 Nelson founded the Finishers Project, now MissionNext, and serves in program development.
 Locally he attends a Torah study and is chairman of the sewer commission to serve among unchurched leaders.